5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/README.md

 - **APIC** and **GPIO** are **hardware-driven** interrupt modes, while **polling** is **software-driven** only.
 - **APIC interrupt mode**: IC2 controllers which support APIC mode don't need to be modified and work perfectly fine with the `VooodooI2C.kext` alone.
 Unfortunately, only a few I2C controllers (less than 10%) support this mode.
 Whether or not your Touchpad can use this mode depends on the used **APIC Pin** (not ACPI!).
 More on that later…
-- **GPIO interrupt mode** support is relatively complete, but the amount of modifications required to enable the **GPIO Pin** is usually relatively high, requires more resources but is still preferred over Polling Mode.
+- **GPIO interrupt mode**: support is relatively complete, but the amount of modifications required to enable the **GPIO Pin** is usually relatively high, requires more resources but is still preferred over the software-based Polling Mode.
-- **Polling Mode**: Polling requires more system resources (such as CPU and RAM), but it is more applicable than the interrupt modes.
-You can think of polling as the "safe boot" mode of VoodooI2C.
-As such, it is a suitable mode for use during installing macOS.
+- **Polling Mode**: Polling requires more system resources (such as CPU and RAM), doesn't work as well, but it is more applicable than the interrupt modes.
+You can think of it as the "safe boot" mode of VoodooI2C.
+As such, it is a suitable mode for installing macOS before enabling GPIO mode.
 If you wish to run VoodooI2C in polling mode, you do not need to apply any GPIO patches.
 It is also suitable for people who have Skylake or newer machines with buggy GPIO implementation (such as various ASUS Notebooks).

-Which of these modes can be used depends on the Controller, the control method method defined in the `DSDT` and by the driver is used.
+Which of these modes can be used depends on the Controller, the control method defined in the `DSDT` and by the driver that is used.
 At present, `VoodooI2CHID` is the only driver that supports GPIO and Polling mode at the same time.

-**TL;DR**: you have 3 choices, one of which is practically non-existing, one which is complicated to implement and one you have to settle with if you don't have the know-how nor the patience to enable one of the other modes.
+**TL;DR**: you have 3 choices, one of which is practically non-existing, one which is complicated to implement and one you have to settle with if you don't have the know-how nor the patience to enable GPIO mode.

 ### Required Tools
 - [**Hackintool**](https://github.com/headkaze/Hackintool/releases) – for checking if your system has a compatible I2C Controller